A Holistic Survey of Wireless Multipath Video Streaming: Introduction

-{The high-level organization of this survey is illustrated in Figure~\ref{fig:organization}.} An overview of video streaming protocols is provided in Section~\ref{sec: Historical overview of Video Streaming Protocols}.
-The benefits and challenges of adding multipath transmission in the video streaming scenario are presented in Section~\ref{sec: Benefits and Challenges}.
-Surveyed works are then initially introduced in Section~\ref{sec: MultiPath Mobile Video Streaming Approaches} and classified based on the protocol layer stack position and on the used protocol/feature.
-In Section~\ref{sec: Scheduler, Resilience, and Routing Functions in Multipath Video}, the works are then investigated based on the scheduling functions: choice of the next packet to be transmitted (packet selection), data packet protection method (packet protection), and selection of the proper network channel (path selection).
-Section~\ref{sec: Analysis and Comparison of Candidate Methods and Techniques} provides additional information about the surveyed works that may also be of interest for the reader, such as packet loss differentiation, fairness consideration, video codecs, the employed network simulator, performance metrics, and video services. { Section~\ref{sec: Open Research Issues} presents research issues and directions.
-Finally, Section~\ref{sec: Conclusions} provides concluding remarks.} There is also a list of abbreviations in the appendix to help readers track them easily.\\
+The high-level organization of this survey is illustrated in Figure~\ref{fig:organization}.
+An overview of video streaming protocols is provided in Section~\ref{sec: Historical overview of Video Streaming Protocols}.
+The benefits and challenges of adding multipath transmission to video streaming scenarios are presented in Section~\ref{sec: Benefits and Challenges}.
+Surveyed works are then introduced in Section~\ref{sec: MultiPath Mobile Video Streaming Approaches} and classified based on the protocol layer and on the used protocol/feature.
+In Section~\ref{sec: Scheduler, Resilience, and Routing Functions in Multipath Video}, the works are then investigated based on the scheduling functions: choice of the next packet to be transmitted~(packet selection), data packet protection method~(packet protection), and selection of the proper network channel~(path selection).
+Section~\ref{sec: Analysis and Comparison of Candidate Methods and Techniques} provides additional information about the surveyed works that may also be of interest for the reader, such as packet loss differentiation, fairness consideration, video codecs, the experimental environment, performance metrics, and video services. { Section~\ref{sec: Open Research Issues} presents research issues and directions.
+Finally, Section~\ref{sec: Conclusions} provides concluding remarks.} {A list of abbreviations can be found in the appendix to help readers handling the myriad of acronyms.}